saxon546/File-Upload-and-Processing-Service/README.md

 # File Upload & Processing Service (Spring Boot)

-A Spring Boot service that allows users to upload `.txt` or `.csv` files, validates them, counts lines and words, and stores the results in an in‑memory database.
+A Spring Boot service that allows users to upload `.txt` or `.csv` files, validates them, counts lines and words, and stores the results in a ConcurrentHashMap, which acts as an in‑memory database.